BJTMastermind/website/README.md

 ## To Do

-- [ ] Add Link Locations Where Needed
+- [x] Add Link Locations Where Needed
+- [ ] Move all downloadable files from mediafire to a download folder in the repo
-- [ ] Dropdown Menu in Nav bar
+- [ ] Add Dropdown Menu in Nav bar
 - [ ] Add Tablet View Support
 - [ ] Add Phone View Support